vijendharv/api/guidelines.md

 #### Comparison of Authorization and Authentication

 * Authorization (AuthZ) is "the function of specifying access rights to resources related to information security and computer security in general and to access control in particular.
 More formally, 'to authorize' is to define an access policy."
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Authorization))
 * Authentication (AuthN) is "the act of confirming the truth of an attribute of a single piece of data (a datum) claimed true by an entity."
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Authentication)).
-For API usage at Concur this most often occurs with a user login, basic (username + password) or single sign on (SSO).
+*
 * Authorization and authentication are usually tightly coupled (referred to as AuthX); Client code typically enters the [RFC 6749 OAuth 2.0 Authorization Framework](#RFC-6749) authorization process which in turn authenticates the user.
 In API usage it is rare for client code to perform the authentication directly.

 #### API Gateway and Authorization

-> * For a video on AuthX and the API Gateway see [https://concur.circlehd.com/play/rkMIU1yU-Concur-749_023-Auth-Overview-Video-1](https://concur.circlehd.com/play/rkMIU1yU-Concur-749_023-Auth-Overview-Video-1).
-> * For specific information on AuthX and the API Gateway see [http://developer.concurasp.com/apigateway/apigw_auth.html](http://developer.concurasp.com/apigateway/apigw_auth.html).
-> * For specific information on the API Gateway custom headers see [http://developer.concurasp.com/apigateway/apigw_usage.html#gateway-headers](http://developer.concurasp.com/apigateway/apigw_usage.html#gateway-headers)

 The API Gateway does authentication for services and provides authorization context.
 At a very high level the API Gateway validates both access tokens (which are in the form of JWTs) and X.509 certificates.
 Services are still responsible for inspecting the authorization context in access tokens (via claims in the JWT) and / or information about the callers X.509 certificates passed in API Gateway custom headers.

 This subject is very deep so teams are encouraged to follow the links above to learn more.

-### <a name="security"></a>Security Architecture Review Board aka SARB

-The purpose of the SARB is to review projects and significant material changes to SAP Concur Global IT infrastructure and Applications.
-To ensure that your service is compliant with SAP Concur's security and privacy controls, please engage the [Security Architecture Review Board](https://wiki.concur.com/confluence/display/SEC/Security+Architecture+Review+Board).
-The SARB is a part of the [SAP Concur Delivery Framework](https://wiki.concur.com/confluence/display/SDLC/SAP+Concur+Delivery+Framework).

-For more information contact the Security Team at the [Security Architecture Review Board DL](mailto:DL_05B049A106C04F72BC8DA0C76FEB8053@sap.com) or in #ask-sarb.

 ### <a name="api-gateway"></a>API Gateway (Reverse Proxy)

-> For more information on the API Gateway see [https://github.concur.com/core/api-gateway/wiki](https://github.concur.com/core/api-gateway/wiki).

-* Services SHOULD make themselves available for public consumption through the [Concur API Gateway](https://github.concur.com/core/api-gateway/wiki).
+* Services SHOULD make themselves available for public consumption through the API Gateway

 ### <a name="headers"></a>Headers

 * Services SHOULD limit themselves to standards based HTTP headers as defined in the [Internet Assigned Numbers Authority (IANA) Message Headers](http://www.iana.org/assignments/message-headers/message-headers.xhtml) (Protocol=HTTP, Status=Standard)
-* Services SHOULD limit themselves to custom headers as defined for usage by the whole of Concur in this document.
+* Services SHOULD limit themselves to custom headers as defined for usage by the whole of company in this document.

-#### <a name="header-concur-correlationid"></a>Concur Correlation Identifier Custom Header
+#### <a name="header-concur-correlationid"></a>Correlation Identifier Custom Header

-The Concur Correlation Identifier (`concur-correlationid`) in the form of a [RFC 4122 Universally Unique IDentifier (UUID)](#RFC-4122) UUID4 value is a custom header designed to aid in workflow tracking and troubleshooting for both client and server code.
+The Correlation Identifier (`correlationid`) in the form of a [RFC 4122 Universally Unique IDentifier (UUID)](#RFC-4122) UUID4 value is a custom header designed to aid in workflow tracking and troubleshooting for both client and server code.

 * Services SHOULD generate when not present in a request.
-* Services SHOULD be careful to pay attention to incoming `concur-correlationid` values and pass them along, otherwise the service will risk masking bugs or making it more difficult to troubleshoot.
+* Services SHOULD be careful to pay attention to incoming `correlationid` values and pass them along, otherwise the service will risk masking bugs or making it more difficult to troubleshoot.
 * Services SHOULD include in all requests and responses.
 * Services SHOULD store in their data (including logs).
 * Services SHOULD NOT document externally as a request header for any API calls by client code.
 * Services SHOULD document as a response header.

-##### <a name="header-concur-correlationid"></a>Lifecycle
+##### <a name="header-correlationid"></a>Lifecycle

-* The `concur-correlationid` is designed to trace each single API call to a single starting endpoint and the resulting routing throughout the entire system.
+* The `correlationid` is designed to trace each single API call to a single starting endpoint and the resulting routing throughout the entire system.

 ```
-concur-correlationid: "abc-123"
+correlationid: "abc-123"

 --> Request
 <-- Response